artur-ciocanu/launch.en/help/quick-start/quick-start.md

 * Session and local storage
 * Just about everything else

-After the data element is defined, you can use the element anywhere throughout the tags workspace for any extension.
+After the data element is defined, you can use the element anywhere throughout the Data Collection UI for any extension.
 See the documentation on [Data Elements](../launch-reference/managing-resources/data-elements.md) for more detailed information.

 **Rules** are at the logical core of your implementation and control the what, when, where, and how of all the tags on your site.
 Define an event, set conditions and exceptions, then define the actions and order.
 Finally, publish your changes to see the results.
 For more information, see [Rules](../launch-reference/managing-resources/rules.md).